9 Kick-Ass Ways to Simplify Your Business

 Running a business is tough.
-There are dozens of plates to juggle and tasks to be done, and when it seems like there are multiple fires to put out, it can be difficult to know which ones to attend to first.
-Behind the scenes, it can feel like running a business is a complicated and stressful endeavor.
+There are dozens of plates to juggle and tasks to complete, and when it seems like there are multiple fires to put out, it can be difficult to know which ones to attend to first.
+Behind the scenes, running a business can feel like a complicated and stressful endeavor.

 Despite this feeling, it doesn’t have to be this way.

-When I started my coaching business in 2010, I chose to name my practice Business Simplified LLC.
-I chose that name because I sincerely believe business leaders unknowingly evolve their companies to be much too complex.
+When I started my coaching business in 2010, I named my practice Business Simplified LLC.
+I chose that name because business leaders unknowingly make their companies too complex.

-I’ll be the first to admit that “keeping it simple” is really hard as you grow, but here are 9 of my favorite kick-ass ideas to simplify your business and beat the “complexity syndrome.”
+I’ll be the first to admit that “keeping it simple” is really hard as you grow, but here are 9 of my favorite kick-ass ideas for simplifying your business and beating the “complexity syndrome.”

-I once read a fascinating study that said that when business people leave their email open while they are at work, they change their tasks 37 times per hour.
-You read that right – 37 times!
+I once read a fascinating study that said when business people leave their email open while at work; they change their tasks 37 times per hour.
+You read that correctly—37 times!

-We’re so easily distracted by things around us and more often than not, it’s the things we use to help us stay organized and efficient (like email) that end up slowing us down the most.
+We’re so easily distracted by things around us, and more often than not, it’s the things we use to help us stay organized and efficient (like email) that slow us down the most.

-If you’re working on something important, close your email and really hone in on your project.
-Set a timer for 30-60 minutes and vow to keep your focus away from your phone and inbox.
-You might be surprised at what you can accomplish when you do close your email and really hone in on your project.
-Set a timer for 30-60 minutes and vow to keep your focus away from your phone and inbox.
+If you’re working on something important, close your email and hone in on your project.
+Set a timer for 30-60 minutes, and vow to keep your focus away from your phone and inbox.
 You might be surprised at what you can accomplish when you do.

 2. Measure your most valuable metrics.

-It’s important to have a list of key performance indicators (KPIs) that you can consistently track to determine how well things are going in your business.
-However, as important as these indicators are, it’s also easy to get over-excited and try to track too many things.
+It’s important to have a list of key performance indicators (KPIs) that you can consistently track to determine how well your business is doing.
+However, as important as these indicators are, it’s also easy to get overexcited and try to track too many things.

-My biggest suggestion: Keep the list short and intentional.
+My biggest suggestion is to keep the list short and intentional.
 Don’t track more than 10 things at a time.
-This will allow you to better invest your time and resources efficiently as you simplify your business.
-I recommend measuring your number of leads, lead conversion rate, average sales, # of transactions, and margins.
-Choose 5 more specific measurements that you can tie directly to your overall goals.
+This will allow you to invest your time and resources more efficiently as you simplify your business.
+I recommend measuring your number of leads, lead conversion rate, average sales, number of transactions, and margins.
+Choose 5 more specific measurements to tie directly to your overall goals.

 3. Streamline your hiring.

-Finding good people can be a challenge all of its own.
-When you’re hiring, it’s best to have a defined process in place to ensure you don’t need to slow down other areas of your business as you onboard new employees.
+Finding good people can be a challenge.
+When hiring, it’s best to have a defined process to ensure you don’t need to slow down other business areas as you onboard new employees.

-Always be sure to ask specific, direct questions and reach out to each candidate’s previous employers and/or their references.
+Always ask specific, direct questions and contact each candidate’s previous employers and references.
 Paint as best a picture as you can of how they will fit into your business culture and with your existing team.

 4. Re-engineer your meetings.